Measurements conspire nonlocally to restructure critical quantum states: Avoiding postselection

-which describes cross-correlations between experiment and the classical calculation, and should be compared with the `classical-classical' estimator $\sum_m p_m \braket{\nabla \hat \phi(0)}_{m,C} \braket{\nabla \hat \phi(x)}_{m,C}$.
-Note that here we have chosen $w_m = \braket{\nabla \hat \phi(0)}_{m,C}$.
-The sum over outcomes $m$ weighted by $p_m$ should, as above, be interpreted as a sum over runs of the experiment.
-This allows one to avoid sampling $p_m$ classically, which is in general more resource-intensive than calculating conditional expectation values for an experimentally-determined set of outcomes.
+This leads us to define `quantum-classical' estimators as averages of such $w_m \lambda_m$ over runs of the experiment.
+For example, if we want to construct the quantum-classical estimator for the nonlinear contribution to $C(x)$, we can choose $\nabla \hat \phi(x)$ as our probe observable and $w_m = \braket{\nabla \hat \phi(0)}_{m,C}$ as our weighting; this quantum-classical estimator converges to

+and describes cross-correlations between experiment and the classical calculation.
+This is an unusual situation where, although it is not possible to directly compare experiment with simulation for large $M$, one can compare their cross-correlation with the simulation, i.e. one can compare the quantum-classical estimator in Eq.~\eqref{eq:QC} with the `classical-classical' estimator $\sum_m p_m \braket{\nabla \hat \phi(0)}_{m,C} \braket{\nabla \hat \phi(x)}_{m,C}$.

 If the classical-classical probe changes its behavior as a parameter (such as $K$) is tuned, and if it coincides with the quantum-classical probe, this provides evidence for a restructuring of the experimentally-prepared quantum state.
-Crucially, this is a signature that does not suffer from a post-selection problem.
+Crucially, this is a signature that does not suffer from a postselection problem.
+We note also that, for the particular problems that we have discussed in this work, the unmeasured quantum state can be well-approximated by a matrix product state (MPS) having bond dimension $\chi$ that is polynomial in the system size $L$ \cite{verstraete2006matrix}.
+Therefore, the classical memory requirements $\sim L\chi^2$ for constructing quantities such as the one displayed in Eq.~\eqref{eq:QC} are themselves polynomial in $L$.

-We note that the idea of using classical simulations to construct probes of the effects of measurement on many-body states was previously used in Ref.~\cite{gullans2020scalable} in the context of the dynamical MIPT, although the way the classical information is processed is in that approach quite different.
+The idea of using classical simulations to construct probes of the effects of measurement on many-body states was previously used in Ref.~\cite{gullans2020scalable,dehghani2022neural} in the context of the dynamical MIPT, although the way the classical information is processed is in that approach quite different.
 The quantum-classical estimators above do however have an interesting parallel in the cross entropy used to demonstrate quantum supremacy in Ref.~\cite{arute2019quantum}.
-A key distinction is that here we are advocating their use as observables in their own right, rather than as benchmarks for a quantum simulation.
+A key distinction is that here we are advocating for their use as observables in their own right, rather than as benchmarks for a quantum simulation.